 So, I walk, meditating again in the urban jungle.
-Suffice it to say I am on a journey, a mediocre journey (I have come to terms with my own mediocrity long ago) and not always sure where the road will lead.
+Suffice it to say I am on a journey, a mediocre journey (I have come to terms with my own mediocrity long ago), and not always sure where the road will lead.
 I am okay with only having questions.
-I am not so naive, or vain, or prideful (thank god) that I need answers.
+I am not so naive, vain, or prideful (thank god) that I need answers.
 I am a seeker.
 That is the best word that describes my spirituality.
 I am a seeker on a particular rung of the wheel.

 |Saint Charles Avenue Streetcar, New Orleans, Louisiana|